awesomerank/awesomerank.github.io/lists/jondot/awesome-react-native.md

 - [generact](http://github.com/diegohaz/generact) - CLI that generates components based on existing ones no matter how you structure your app
 - [react-native-rename ★330](https://github.com/junedomingo/react-native-rename) - Rename react-native app with just one command
 - [Storybook](https://storybook.js.org) - UI development environment for your React components
+- [Makeicon ★24](https://github.com/beplus/makeicon) - Generates mobile app icons in all resolutions for both iOS and Android

 ## Seeds